CNA Exam and Certification Washington

 Exam Costs

-Payment for the exam must be made by company check, certified check, or money order only.
+Payment for the exam must be made by prepaid credit card, credit card, or electronic voucher.
 The money order or check should be made payable to “NACES.”
 Personal checks are not accepted.
 All payments are non-refundable.
 The fees for the exam are as follows:

 Submit payment for both exams if you’re taking the test for the first time.
 Under federal and Washington State laws, your nursing facility employer must pay for your training and test costs if you’re employed at a Medicare/Medicaid funded facility.
 You may be entitled to a pro-rated reimbursement of your expenses if you begin working at a Medicare/Medicaid funded facility within 12 months of certification.